Travis Bazzana: Professional career

-Bazzana was selected first overall in the 2024 Major League Baseball draft, becoming the first Australian first overall pick, first second-baseman first overall pick, as well as the second Oregon State Beaver to do so after Adley Rutschman in 2019.
-On July 19, 2024, Bazzana signed with Cleveland on a contract worth $8.95 million.
-He was assigned to the High-A Lake County Captains on July 26, and made his professional debut the same day.
+The Guardians selected Bazzana with the first overall pick in the 2024 Major League Baseball draft, becoming the first Australian first overall pick, first second-baseman first overall pick, as well as the second Oregon State Beaver to do so after Adley Rutschman in 2019.
+On 19 July 2024, Bazzana signed with Cleveland on a contract worth $8.95 million.
+He was assigned to the High-A Lake County Captains on 26 July and made his professional debut the same day.
 Bazzana batted .238 with three home runs and five stolen bases for Lake County, helping the team win the 2024 Midwest League title.

 Bazzana began the 2025 season with the Double-A Akron RubberDucks, where he hit .260 with four home runs, 17 RBI, and eight stolen bases over his first 34 games.
-On May 20, 2025, it was announced that Bazzana would miss eight-to-ten weeks after suffering a right internal oblique strain.
+On 20 May 2025, it was announced that Bazzana would miss eight-to-ten weeks after suffering a right internal oblique strain.
+In August, the Guardians promoted Bazzana to the Triple-A Columbus Clippers.

+The Guardians selected Bazzana's contract on 28 April 2026, adding him to their active roster.
+He made his MLB debut that day, and went 0-for-2 with two walks.
+Bazzana hit his first major-league home run on 8 May against Connor Prielipp of the Minnesota Twins in a 6-4 win.
+Bazzana was voted by his fellow major leaguers to play in the 2026 Major League Baseball All-Star Game.
+He was the second Australian player to make the All Star Game, 27 years after Dave Nilsson became the first.

+International career

+Bazzana represented Australia in the 2026 edition of the World Baseball Classic.
+In Team Australia's opener, he hit a home run off of Chinese Taipei pitcher Chang Yi in the bottom of the seventh inning in an eventual 3–0 shutout victory.

+Playing style

+Bazanna is known for his baserunning ability, both in terms of stolen bases and baserunning IQ.
+Though he doesn’t hit for a high average, he draws a lot of walks, which combines well with his baserunning ability.